ShreemaSimran/ShreemaSimran.github.io/README.md

 Instructions to run the project
 1. Download the project
-2. Run the project by double clicking on the folder.
+2. Run the project by double clicking on the file resume-shreemasimran.html.